The Queen of England has politely declined a young Irish student’s request that she return the six counties of Northern Ireland to the Republic.

 Concerned that the British had failed to return a United Ireland, the sixth-grade student took it upon himself to go straight to the person he thought would be able to sort it out – the Queen herself.

-"They had the six counties, they didn't give back all of Ireland – so I thought they should give it back", Reese told Irish radio station Newstalk.
+"They had the six counties, they didn't give back all of Ireland – so I thought they should give it back", Reese told Irish radio station Newstalk at the time.

 To ensure Queen Elizabeth knew there were no hard feelings about what must surely have been some oversight or a small administrative error (if only!), Reese finished off his letter by drawing a picture of himself and his friend Evan accompanying the British monarch.